uselesstechjunks/generative_models_mle/docs/content/appendix1.md

 f(x+h)\approx f(x)+f'(x)h
 $$

-This approximation is "good" when h is small and it is exact (not an approximation) as $h\to 0$.
+This approximation is "good" when h is small.

 For functions involving general vector spaces, ratios are not defined as above.
 In the following section, we discuss two approaches that captures differentiability with slightly different machinery.